 At the time of writing this document, this is the preferred method of conversion.

 Download the converter application here : https://github.com/staubibr/arslab-logs/raw/master/sim.converter.jar.

-The application requires a java JRE or JDK 8 or above.
-Windows 10 has version 1.8 by default.
+** The application requires a java JRE or JDK 8 or above.
+This may already be installed on your system.
+If not, we provide an installation procedure for Windows 10 in appendix 2

 Open a command prompt or a terminal, navigate to the folder where sim.converter.jar is located.

 Type in the following command: